 Adams Lane Care Center is in Zanesville, Ohio.
 With an overall rating of F, we consider this to be a bottom of the barrel facility.
-Keep in mind that Zanesville received a city grade of C, so should look at some other options in the city as well.
+This place is really as bad as it gets.
 More information on this facility's category grades may be found below.
 Its best category is short-term care, which is addressed in the next paragraph.

 Adams Lane Care Center

 Note: Adams Lane Care Center has been flagged for abuse in the past 12 months.
 We have capped this facility's overall grade accordingly.

 Get pricing and details on Zanesville senior living options.Get Pricing